Congo accuses EU of election interference for maintaining sanctions

 The EU imposed sanctions on Ramazani and 15 others for what it said were rights violations and interference in the election process, and is due to vote on whether to renew those sanctions on Dec.
 12. DRC’s presidential election is on Dec.
 23.

-In a series of letter to the Council of the European Union between Sept.
-10-28 seen by Reuters, lawyers representing 15 of the officials under sanctions said Kabila’s decision in August not seek a third term had rendered the sanctions moot and called them “blatant interference” in the electoral process.
+In a series of letters to the Council of the European Union between Sept.
+10-28 seen by Reuters, lawyers representing 15 of the officials under sanctions said Kabila’s decision in August not to seek a third term had rendered the sanctions moot and called them “blatant interference” in the electoral process.

 “By maintaining restrictive measures against Mr. Ramazani Shadary, a candidate in the presidential election, the Council has permitted itself to take a position in the internal democratic debate in Congo,” the lawyers wrote.